-A tarp tent is a single walled tent that has walls, bug netting, a floor, and often a vestibule like a double-walled camping tent, but which is significantly lighter weight because it combines the rain fly and inner tent into a single wall instead of two different layers.
+A tarp tent is a single wall tent that has walls, bug netting, and a floor but is significantly lighter weight because it combines the rain fly and inner tent into a single wall instead of two different layers.
 As an example, the one person Tarptent Rainbow, shown here, only weighs 2 pounds 2 ounces and has a large bathtub floor, a mesh inner tent, a large vestibule area than can be rolled open to help eliminate internal condensation, or closed to provide additional rain protection and privacy.

-Tarp tents comes in many different shapes and sizes ranging from domes like the Rainbow to Half Pyramids like the Six Moon Designs Lunar Solo (weighing 23 ounces.)
-It also has a bathtub floor like the other tents, shown here, which is waterproof and has raised side walls that protect you from wet ground or rivulets of water.
+Tarp tents come in many different shapes and sizes ranging from domes like the Rainbow to Half Pyramids like the Six Moon Designs Lunar Solo which has a bathtub floor like the other tents, shown here.
 It’s fully integrated with the sides of the tent and not a separate unit, so it slides into place automatically when you pitch the tent.